Undefined-Team/File_array-Lib_by_Undefined/README.md

-# File Lib by Undefined
+# File array Lib by Undefined
-C lib for file operations
+C lib for file operations with arrays